 - Dominik - Another deeply religious name, Dominik means 'belonging to the Lord'.
 Christmas connects us to what's really important in life, and how to keep that focused on reality.
 The symbolism magnifies practicality and compassion.

-- Ethan - Popular, trendy, and with deep symbolic meaning, this baby boys name tops the charts on a regular basis.
-It has Hebrew origins, and means 'long-lived', 'firm', and 'strong'.
+- Ethan - Popular, trendy, and with deep symbolic meaning, this baby boy's name tops the charts on a regular basis.
+It has Hebrew origins and means 'long-lived', 'firm', and 'strong'.
 It's said that it represents a great wisdom, and might be your baby name of choice.

 - Gabriel - Found here because of strong religious Christmas associations.
 Hebrew in origin, meaning 'God is my strength', it symbolizes an angel, and connects its bearer to something divine.

 - Jeremiah - The holiday season reminds us to uplift our fellow man, to love, and be generous with our compassion.
-Winter may seem cold, but it's a time that hearts warm.
+Winter may seem cold, but it's a time when hearts warm.
 Jeremiah means 'to be lifted', biblically it would be 'to be lifted toward God'.

 - Joseph - The story of Joseph and the Virgin Mary are told at many a Christmas, and depicted with nativity scenes.
 This name is not here because of its meaning, which is 'dove', but because it symbolizes a man who is kind, dedicated, and strong.

 - Nicholas - Who doesn't love the story of good old Saint Nick.
-Some know him as Santa Claus, others think of him as a patron saint who protected children, sailors, and pawnbrokers.
+Some know him as Santa Claus; others think of him as a patron saint who protected children, sailors, and pawnbrokers.
 Cultures around the world recognize him in one way or the other.
 The most interesting part is that Nicholas means 'peoples victory'.
 This name holds meaning on many different levels.

 - Noah - Social Security name data shows that Noah was the most popular boys' name used between 2010 - 2017.
 It means 'rest' and/or 'repose'.
 The symbolic nature suggests one with a calmness to their soul and peace in his heart.